zetahiveco/embed/README.md

 # The open-source customer-facing analytics and reports

-Note: This project is under active development and not ready for product usage
+Note: This project is under active development and not ready for production usage

 ### **Docs | Examples | Cloud | Slack**